 Catriona is author of A Surrealist Stratigraphy of Dorothea Tanning’s Chasm (Routledge, 2017), and co-editor with Jonathan P. Eburne of Leonora Carrington and the International Avant-Garde (Manchester University Press, 2017).
-She is currently finishing her second book, The Medium of Leonora Carrington (Manchester University Press, 2022), a study of Carrington’s significance in contemporary art, literature and performance, with a third book forthcoming on the American writer Kate Bernheimer.
+She is currently finishing her second monograph, The Medium of Leonora Carrington (Manchester University Press, 2022), a study of Carrington’s significance in contemporary art, literature and performance, with a third book forthcoming on the American writer and custodian Kate Bernheimer.

-In 2019 (after several years in post), Catriona opened the new university gallery at Leeds Arts University with an exhibition of Yoko Ono (celebrating the artist’s 1966 visit).
-Catriona works closely, in a curatorial capacity, with numerous contemporary artists including: Kate MccGwire, Su Blackwell, Samantha Sweeting, Hannah Buckley, Rachel Goodyear, Nicola Dale, Fritha Jenkins, Laurence Figgis, Michelle Williams Gamaker, and Lucy Skaer, among others.
+Catriona has worked closely, in a curatorial capacity, with numerous contemporary artists including: Yoko Ono, Kate MccGwire, Su Blackwell, Kim L. Pace, Samantha Sweeting, Hannah Buckley, Rachel Goodyear, Nicola Dale, Fritha Jenkins, Laurence Figgis, and Lucy Skaer, among others.

 Catriona’s external curatorial projects include 31 Women at Sedona Arts Center (2020), and a range of catalogue essays for commercial galleries and public museums, including: Dorothea Tanning: Unknown but Knowable States, Gallery Wendi Norris, San Francisco (2013), and Flora Yukhnovich: Sweet Spot at Parafin, London (2019).

-Catriona has lectured at the Universities of Glasgow, Edinburgh, and at The Glasgow School of Art, and given talks locally and internationally, including Tate Modern, National Galleries of Scotland, The Hepworth, Henry Moore Institute, and Biblioteca Nacional de México, as well as at universities throughout Europe and America.
+Catriona has previously lectured at the Universities of Glasgow, Edinburgh, St Andrews and at The Glasgow School of Art, and given talks locally and internationally, including Tate Modern, National Galleries of Scotland, The Hepworth, Henry Moore Institute, and Biblioteca Nacional de México, as well as at universities throughout Europe and America.

 University Curator, Leeds Arts University (2015-21)